Sia Docs

 Everything we do here won't matter much if you physically need to reboot your machine after it loses power.
 At that point, you could just launch Sia again on your own.
 This setting will allow your computer to reboot automatically anytime its power is interrupted.

-• Mac (only applicable to certain models)
+• (only applicable to certain models)

 Set your user to automatically login on startup